This Oreo ad is a hopelessly baby-brained salute to civility before a contentious election

 Now Oreo has released a new ad that is trying to capture that same sentiment, but with cute animated animals at an unnamed state fair.

 Many actual state fairs were canceled, but just like in the ad, that didn’t slow down demand for the food.
 On the surface, this is adorable.
 Stuffed toys helping each other!
-Add in the not-so subtle political message between the elephant and the donkey, we’re telling kids that there’s nothing we can’t overcome if we just talk about it.
+Add in the not-so subtle political message between the elephant and the donkey, and we’re telling kids that there’s nothing we can’t overcome if we just talk about it.

 Okay, now imagine the elephant calling in an unmarked van full of stuffed federal government police dogs dressed in riot gear to arrest this kitten for peacefully protesting being denied access to the milk fridge.